-- Wealth Solutions: Developing insurance solutions, which are aligned to local fiscal and regulatory laws, which may be tailored to meet the unique and exacting requirements of ultra-high-net-worth clients.
-These solutions are offered through the development and utilisation of the Company's UK and pan-European network of Private Banking relationships; - Wealth Accumulation: Offering individuals flexible products for medium to long term financial planning; - Corporate Solutions: Offering corporate entities alternative and simplified domestic and cross border employee benefit solutions.
+- Utmost Wealth Solutions: Developing insurance solutions, which are aligned to local fiscal and regulatory laws, which may be tailored to meet the unique and exacting requirements of ultra-high-net-worth clients.
+These solutions are offered through the development and utilisation of the Company's UK and pan-European network of private banking relationships.
+We also offer retail and affluent individuals flexible products for medium to long term financial planning; - Utmost Corporate Solutions: Offering corporate entities alternative and simplified domestic and cross border employee benefit solutions.

 Unit-linked income for UPE is in respect of fees which are charged to investment-linked contracts for contract administration services, investment management services, payment of benefits and other services related to the administration of investment-linked contracts.
 Fees are recognised as revenue for the services provided.
-Corporate Solutions income is generated from a combination of policy servicing fees and the underwriting performance of existing policies.
+Utmost Corporate Solutions income is generated from a combination of policy servicing fees and the underwriting performance of existing policies.